 In Tanzania, the agricultural sector is a key driver of social and economic development, generating 25% of GDP, 24% of exports, and employing over 75% of the population – particularly in rural areas where poverty and food insecurity are highly concentrated.
-Smallholder farming is characterized by the use of rudimentary tools like the hand hoe and reliant on traditional rain-fed cropping method and animal husbandry.
+Smallholder farming is characterized by the use of rudimentary tools like the hand hoe and is reliant on traditional rain-fed cropping methods and animal husbandry.
 Food is the principal sub-sector, dominated by smallholder subsistence farmers with 0.2 to 2.0 hectares who utilize 80% of the cultivated arable land to produce both food and cash crops.
 However, most farmers can only produce one crop a year because of poor irrigation infrastructure and water management.

 - World Bank

 As of December 2020, the project has benefitted 41,485 people, surpassing the end-of-project target of 30,000, of which 51 percent are women.
 ERPP has made notable progress toward completing its objectives activities, showing significant recovery from the beginning of 2020.
 For example, the number of completed construction sites rose from two of 20 to 17 in late November 2020, and by January 15, 2021 two additional certificates of practical completion have been issued making a total of 19 sites completed.
 Also, the project has provided 2,867 water users and 271.2 hectares of land with new/improved/rehabilitated irrigation and drainage services, and 32,070 farmers have adopted the technology the project has promoted.